 What are Notes Receivable?

-Notes receivable is a balance sheet item, that records the value of promissory notes that a business is owed and should receive payment for.
+Notes receivable are a balance sheet item, that records the value of promissory notes that a business is owed and should receive payment for.
 A written promissory note gives the holder, or bearer, the right to receive the amount outlined in the legal agreement.
 Promissory notes are a written promise to pay cash to another party on or before a specified future date.

 If the note receivable is due within a year, then it is treated as a current asset on the balance sheet.
 If it is not due until a date that is more than one year in the future, then it is treated as a non-current asset on the balance sheet.